Menu

 NewYork-Presbyterian is the Official Hospital of Lincoln Center for the Performing Arts

-United is the Preferred Airline of Lincoln Center Presents
+United Airlines is the Supporting Airline of Lincoln Center Presents

 Steinway & Sons is the Preferred Piano Partner of Lincoln Center

-Major support for Lincoln Center Presents and Summer for the City is provided by the Shubert Foundation and MOVADO Group Foundation
+Major support for Lincoln Center Presents and Summer for the City is provided by the Mellon Foundation, The Shubert Foundation, MOVADO Group Foundation, and Howard Gilman Foundation

 BAAND Together Dance Festival is made possible by CHANEL

-Additional support is provided by Park Lane New York and Fairfield by Marriott Central Park
+Additional support is provided by Mitsui & Co.
+(U.S.A.), Inc. and Park Lane New York

 Endowment support is provided by the Blavatnik Family Foundation Fund for Dance, The Marie-Josée and Henry R. Kravis Foundation, Oak Foundation, and PepsiCo Foundation